cairis-platform/persona_helper/README.md

 * Click on the extension button.
 You will be asked to specify a factoid summarising the evidence highlighted
 * Clicking on 'Ok' will add a new *Document Reference* to CAIRIS representing the factoid.
 * Right click on the extension button to change the CAIRIS URL, author, or contributor settings

-Notes when using this extension:

-* The extension relies on the 'test' session that comes with default CAIRIS installation.
-Later versions will support authentication with CAIRIS, so only legitimate users can add factoids